Elena' s AI Blog

 Infrastructure companies are thriving as AI agents need robust, scalable data systems.

 Vertical SaaS companies survive because AI agents still need domain expertise for complex industries.
+Vertical SaaS is software built for a specific industry or niche, as opposed to general-purpose horizontal software.

 Companies focused on “workflow software”—tools that help humans complete tasks more efficiently—are getting destroyed.
 If your value prop is “we make X easier for humans” and AI can now do X automatically, you’re in trouble.